 If you want to earn money online, there are a LOT of potential options!

 A lot of girls my age who go to start an online business run through the list of potentially realistic options: social media management, graphic designer, virtual assistant, Facebook ads manager, blogger, influencer, web designer, etc.

-Today, I’m going to make the case for why becoming a website designer is a hellah-good option!
+Today, I’m going to make the case for why becoming a website designer is IMO a hella-good option!

 (Use the code PAIGE10 for 10% off your first Squarespace purchase!
 Yes, that’s an affiliate link!)

 The fab thing about being a Squarespace web designer specifically is that it’s easy enough to hand over to even the most tech-phobic of clients and they are quite capable of updating and editing their website content themselves in the future.

 If you do a lot of coding work on their website though, it makes it harder for them to maintain, so I’d argue that if you become a Squarespace designer, it’s best to NOT add any additional coding on your client’s website, so they actually can work the thing after their project with you is complete.

 So anyways, now your coding fears are all calmed down, let’s get into those specific reasons for why I think being a website designer takes the cake in terms of potential online businesses.